Dr. Marion Smith Jr.

 Dr. Marion Smith Jr. has been recognized by Marquis Who’s Who Top Educators for his achievements in education, and his track record of driving innovation, fostering equity and accelerating academic outcomes.

-• Scholar-practitioner with experiences spanning public school teaching, school leadership, EdTech leadership, elected board membership, regional leadership and school district cabinet-level leadership (including Chief Academic Officer and Superintendent of Schools) in diverse ethnic, linguistic, cultural and socioeconomic school districts with enrollment ranging from 3,400 – 310,000 students
+– Scholar-practitioner with experiences spanning public school teaching, school leadership, EdTech leadership, elected board membership, regional education leadership, school district cabinet-level leadership and state-level leadership in diverse ethnic, linguistic, cultural and socioeconomic educational settings with enrollment ranging from 3,400 – 890,000 students

-• Strong fiscal leader with experience managing the implementation of budgets totaling up to $45 million
+– Strong fiscal leader of budgets up to $45 million

-Dr. Marion Smith Jr. is an experienced and innovative former assistant state superintendent, superintendent of schools, school principal and public school teacher.
-He brings over 20 years of impact leading and managing complex organizational growth and change across the country in PK-12 education, post-secondary institutions and EdTech.
+Dr. Marion Smith Jr. is a career educator with over 20+ years leading and managing complex organizational growth, change and impact in PK-12 education, post-secondary institutions and EdTech.

 For more information, please visit: